SLR-02

 Support and Monitor Ongoing Analysis of Sea-Level Rise Data

-• Support and monitor ongoing collection and analysis of sea-level rise, storm surge, and tidal data by existing institutions, including, but not limited to, FEMA and the National Oceanic and Atmospheric Administration.
+Action SLR-02-a: Support and monitor ongoing collection and analysis of sea level rise, storm surge, and tidal data by existing institutions, including, but not limited to the Federal Emergency Management Agency, the National Oceanic and Atmospheric Administration, and California Coastal Commission.
+Status: Ongoing.

-• Support research and analysis of saltwater intrusion and degraded water quality in the Sacramento River, as well as in surrounding freshwater inlets and wells, as a result of sea-level rise.
+Action SLR-02-b: Support research and analysis of saltwater intrusion and degraded water quality in the Sacramento River, as well as surrounding freshwater inlets and wells, as a result of sea level rise.
+Status: Ongoing.

 Started